Engagement Ring Shopping Tips: Find the Diamond in the Rough

 “Borrow a Ring”

-If you can get your hands on a ring that your girlfriend wears you can take it to a jewelers and get it measured.
+If you can get your hands on a ring that your girlfriend wears you can take it to a jeweler and get it measured.

 If she does not wear a ring on that finger you can settle for an estimated measurement for another finger, but beware the ring will most likely need to be re-sized.